rtmink/udacity-drl-tennis/README.md

 In the notebook, refer to `Report.ipynb` to see how the agents are implemented and trained.
 The implementation includes the model architecture of the neural networks.
 A plot of rewards per episode maxed over both agents is also shown to show the number of episodes needed to solve the environment.
 Lastly, it highlights ideas for future work.

 ## Evaluation
-Refer to `Tennis.ipynb` to see how the trained agents perform in Unity Reacher environment built for Udacity.
+Refer to `Tennis.ipynb` to see how the trained agents perform in Unity Tennis environment built for Udacity.